Florents-Tselai/spat/README.md

 **spat** is a Redis-like in-memory data structure server embedded in Postgres.
 The data model is key-value, but many different kinds of values are supported.

-Data is stored in Postgres shared memory, thus, you don't need an external caching service, while at the same time, you can easily manage your caching layer within your SQL queries.
+Data is stored in Postgres shared memory. thus, you don't need an external caching service, while at the same time, you can easily manage your caching layer within your SQL queries.